Nitros are Acer’s entry-level gaming laptops, devices meant to offer excellent specs and value for not a lot of money.

 The higher-tier GTX 1660Ti configurations are not as widespread for now, but they start at 1299 EUR in Europe.

-You can follow this link for updated configurations and prices in your region, at the time you’re reading the article.
+follow this link for updated configurations and prices in your region, at the time you’re reading the article.

 We’re primarily going to draw conclusions on the 17-inch Nitro 5 here, the unit we’ve reviewed, and compare it to the alternatives on the market.